Canon 1Ds vs Olympus E-M10 III

 Studio photographers will appreciate that the Canon 1Ds (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1Ds and the Olympus E-M10 III?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1Ds: